P.S. I Love You (film): Critical response

 Review aggregation website Rotten Tomatoes gives a score of 25% based on 105 reviews, with an average rating of 4.50/10.
 The website's critical consensus reads, "Hilary Swank is miscast as the romantic lead in this clichéd film about loss and love."
 At Metacritic the film received a weighted average score of 39 out of 100, based on reviews from 24 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade "A-" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Manohla Dargis of The New York Times said the film "looks squeaky clean and utterly straight and very much removed from the shadow worlds in which Ms. Swank has done her best work.
 Yet as directed by Richard LaGravenese ... it has a curious morbid quality ...
 [It] won't win any awards; it isn't the sort of work that flatters a critic's taste.
 It's preposterous in big and small matters ... and there are several cringe-worthy set pieces, some involving Mr. Butler and a guitar.
 The film is not a beautiful object or a memorable cultural one, and yet it charms, however awkwardly.
 Ms. Swank's ardent sincerity and naked emotionalism dovetail nicely with Mr. LaGravenese's melodramatic excesses."
+Stephen Whitty of The Oregonian wrote, "On a week when many people just want a good reason to put down their packages and smile for a couple of hours, P.S.
+I Love You arrives – signed, sealed and delivered just on time."

 David Wiegand of the San Francisco Chronicle wrote, "This is a movie that will leave you stunned and stupefied from beginning to end, if you don't head for the exits first.
 The only good things in it are Lisa Kudrow and Swank's wardrobe.
 The plot is unbelievable, although a competent script could have fixed that.
 The direction is flabby and uninspired, the casting is wrongheaded, and the performances run the gamut from uninteresting to insufferable ... the film wants terribly to be Ghost without a potter's wheel, but it just succeeds at being terrible."
 John Anderson of Variety also had a negative review: "The question of love after death has been asked frequently enough in the movies, but seldom with the high ick factor found in P.S.
 I Love You ... this post-life comedy will have the sentimentally challenged weeping openly, while clutching desperately to the pants-legs of boyfriends and husbands who are trying to flee up the aisle.
 Richard LaGravenese's trip into Lifetime territory may define the guilty pleasure of the genre ...
 As an exercise in chick-flickery, P.S.
 I Love You wants to possess the soulfulness of harsh reality and the lilt of romantic fantasy at the same time.
 In this case, at least, it simply can't be done."

-Stephen Whitty of The Oregonian wrote, "On a week when many people just want a good reason to put down their packages and smile for a couple of hours, P.S.
-I Love You arrives – signed, sealed and delivered just on time."

 Irish reviewers were particularly critical of Butler's Irish accent.
 Butler later jokingly apologized for his poor effort at an Irish accent.